kissmetrics/km-support/_posts/2013-09-11-move-business-faster.md

 **What Key Performance Indicators (KPIs) are important for you to be tracking right now?**

-If you're a total beginner, our successful customers use KISSmetrics to analyze *revenue*, *A/B test experiments*, and *ad campaigns or other URL-tagged marketing channels*.
+If you're a total beginner, our successful customers use Kissmetrics to analyze *revenue*, *A/B test experiments*, and *ad campaigns or other URL-tagged marketing channels*.
 There are also blog links below to help give you some ideas.

 # Exercise

 <div class="alert alert-success alert-block">
-Using the KISSmetrics Demo account's <em>Metrics</em> as a guide, list a few of the KPIs you will be using KISSmetrics to measure.
+Using the Kissmetrics Demo account's <em>Metrics</em> as a guide, list a few of the KPIs you will be using Kissmetrics to measure.
 </div>

 # Key Takeaways

-* Using the demo, get acquainted with the tools available in KISSmetrics.
+* Using the demo, get acquainted with the tools available in Kissmetrics.
-* Have an idea of what KPIs you will be using KISSmetrics for.
+* Have an idea of what KPIs you will be using Kissmetrics for.

 # Coming Up Next

-* Once you identify your KPIs, we can figure out what *KISSmetrics events* are needed to find that KPI.
+* Once you identify your KPIs, we can figure out what *Kissmetrics events* are needed to find that KPI.

 # Additional Reading

-The [KISSmetrics blog][blog] and [Occam's Razor][avinash] are both great resources for learning about analytics.
+The [Kissmetrics blog][blog] and [Occam's Razor][avinash] are both great resources for learning about analytics.
 You don't have to read through all of these at once, but remember to come back to these articles from time to time.
 You'll find it immensely useful to get familiar with common tactics in analytics.
 The more people on your team who can think analytically, the easier it is to make **smart** decisions for your business.

 ## Understanding Analytics
 What's the starting point?
 Find your current KPIs for your business.